Apples & Apples

 The short answer to this question is no!

 To stop any confusion many in the flooring industry refer to timber floating floors as Engineered timber floors.
-These can be installed as a floating floor.

 Q. Are all Brands of Floating floors the same?